Sh4pe/Ledjer.jl/docs/src/architecture/overview.md

 * Is extensible: input formats (like CSVs from new banks) and output artifacts (like repots, visualizations) can be added later on.
+* For this, a kind of "plug-in system" is in place.
 * It has flexible rules for classifying transactions can be added comfortably.
 * Users can quickly debug rules they've added.
 * It uses double-entry bookkeeping.